sdg002/Redis1001/Readme.md

 Demonstrates how to use Redis Cache from a .NET Core Azure function app

 # Accompanying article
-This code accompanies the aricle I wrote here [LINK TO BE ADDED]
+This code accompanies the aricle I wrote here https://medium.com/@saurabh.dasgupta1/about-7fb96fb1f80d

 # What does this SOLUTION contain?
 ## Azure function (HTTP trigger)